 In Sales Enablement much like in Content Marketing, efforts go beyond sales collateral and product-specific information.
-Content can be anything that answers specific questions people may have and provides them with an answer they would not have been able to get elsewhere.
+Content is anything that answers specific questions prospects may have.
+Moreover, it provides an valuable answer that is not available elsewhere.

-Digital content is remarkably diverse and accompanies potential customers throughout their journey, indirectly helping sales qualify leads and encouraging people toward conversion.
-Some examples of content are webinars, white books, one-pagers, sales presentations, demos, best practices, case studies, product reviews, customer success stories.
-If you think about it for a second, this article is also considered as content, as it reeled you into our website and might make you curious to find out what kind of product we provide.
+If you think about it for a second, this article is also content, as it reeled you into our website and might make you curious to find out what kind of product we provide.

 What is the role of content?